Troubleshooting SDK Errors

 Error Message

-Service name parameter not found.
+Hud: Service name parameter not found or invalid.
 SDK has initiated a graceful shutdown.
 Your application remains unaffected.

 Explanation